 A scheduled course with weekly meetings.
 You’ll meet online with your instructor at assigned times using virtual meeting software.
 You can join your class from wherever you’re located.
 Find detailed information on the various course delivery modes.

-Course description: Definition of peace and conflict.
-Analysis of the patterns of peace and conflict in personal, family, school, cultural, national and global contexts.
+Course description: An analysis of the patterns of peace and conflict in personal, family, school, cultural, national, and global contexts.
 An interdisciplinary approach will stress the inter-relatedness of ecological, technological, military and developmental issues.
 Themes for study may include domestic violence, conflicts in the workplace, racial and gender discrimination, cross-cultural communication, world hunger and food security, poverty and international trade relations, appropriate technology and resource utilization, and sustainable development.
+Note: Students who have received credit for AGFS/FSGN 2202 may not take this course for credit.

 PHYS*1120-18 Intro Astronomy I:Sky & Planet